TheUruz/CATlyn/README.md

 ## :bulb: What do i need to run the code?

 First you have to download the latest version of Riot's ***Data Dragon*** from [this page](https://developer.riotgames.com/docs/lol#data-dragon_versions) which is basically League of Legends's entire assets and data.
-After that, extract its content (which is a folder with the same name of the archive) and place it in the root directory of the project.
+After that, extract its content (which is a folder with the same name of the archive) and place it in the root of the project.

 You will need to store your API key (get it from [here](https://developer.riotgames.com/) if you have not already. a developer key is enough to make this work) and place it in a json file along with your summoner name as follows